Shobhit0398/mobilehunt/README.md

 # mobilehunt
-this is a django based website made to see some of the best mobile phones with ratings
+This is a django based website made to see some of the best mobile phones with ratings
-It i a clone of famous wesite Product Hunt
+It is a clone i made of famous wesite Product Hunt